Hip Pain After Hip Replacement: Why It Happens and What Treatment Options May Help

 Hip replacement surgery is widely considered one of the most successful orthopedic procedures.
 However, no surgery can guarantee complete pain relief for every patient.

 There are several reasons why some individuals continue to experience chronic hip pain after hip replacement, including issues that may involve tissues surrounding the joint rather than the implant itself.
+In some cases, persistent symptoms may be related to underlying tendon changes rather than just inflammation, and understanding the difference between tendonitis and tendinosis can help explain why pain may continue even when imaging appears normal.

 Common contributing factors may include: